tarifas90/CTF-Writeups-2021/hackyholidasy2021.md

 ![nase64-encoded-key](https://user-images.githubusercontent.com/55701068/151599014-24f17024-b058-43c9-9759-0c283dcd01aa.png)

-6) We had to redo the process with different size of slicing, to confirm all characters where extracted properly and finally we ended up with the correct key.
+6) Due to the base64 encoding, the last parts of the base64 encoded value could be decoded to a wrong value, therefore we had to redo the process with different size of slicing, to confirm all characters where extracted properly and finally we ended up with the correct key.

 7) We remember that during initial recon we also had found a github [config directory ](https://c2.hackyholidays.h1ctf.com/.git/config).
 Which hosted the content below
 ```